Wednesday 20 September 2023

 The small-goods department appeared to me to have received special attention.
 On large marble slabs were displayed kidneys, sheep, ox, and calves tongues, brawn in various sizes of linings, black and white puddings, calves heads and feet, sausages, pressed meat, saveloys, and a tremendous quantity of other trinkets in the tucker line However, I at once came to the conclusion that no other butchery establishment in Otago could give Attfield and Welsford a point in the way of a grand display of firstclass meat.
 I am of opinion that the renowned Mr A. Dornwell, of George street, Dunedin, would at once throw up the sponge if he paid a visit of inspection to the Clyde butchery.
 Just at this time Mr Attfield, the managing partner of the retail department, walked into the shop.
 Mr Clark, in his kind, courteous manner, at once introduced me to him.
 When I was congratulating him upon his grand display of all the delicacies of the season, Mr Clark remarked that it was a pity I was not in Clyde a few days ago, and I would have seen a fine lot of frost-fish.
 They were beautiful.
 He had three for supper.
 Just imagine the broadsider I received when Mr Clark mentioned three frost-fish for supper.
 Of course I gave him credit for meaning three flounders for supper, not perhaps thinking that I really know what a frost-fish was.
 In conversation with Mr Attfield, he said he thought their show of meat and small goods were very good for the goldfields.
 “There is just one thing that I am out of tonight, but will have one on Saturday evening.
 I will forward you a few pounds if you desire such — that is a Scotch haggis.”
 When the haggis business was introduced, I took a pinch of snuff, wished Mr Attfield good evening, and with my friend went for other scenes. -Dunstan Times, 1/7/1881.

 Three years after the above was published, the partnership between Charles Attfield and Samuel Welsford was dissolved "by mutual consent."
-I have, unfortunately, found nothing to indicated a spot on the character of Charles Attfield.
+I have, unfortunately, found nothing to indicate a spot on the character of Charles Attfield.

 Clyde Cemetery.